Climate Migration and the Importance of Host-Recovery Cities in Disaster Recovery

 This panel features speakers from several of the country’s largest transit systems, discussing current sustainability practices across the U.S. transportation industry.

 Antoinette Quagliata, ENV SP, LEED AP, will provide an overview of transit sustainability initiatives across the U.S., including federal updates.
 She will offer a broad view of resiliency practices and tools in use by major transit agencies, such as Envision®, the LEED® green building program, agency policies, funding strategies, and APTA sustainability commitment.
-Panelists from Los Angeles County Metropolitan Transportation Authority and proposed agencies NJ TRANSIT and Massachusetts Bay Transportation Authority will each describe sustainability practices within their respective agencies, share success stories, and offer lessons learned in developing their programs.
+Panelists from Los Angeles County Metropolitan Transportation Authority, Sound Transit, and Washington Metropolitan Area Transit Authority will each describe sustainability practices within their respective agencies, share success stories, and offer lessons learned in developing their programs.

 These brief presentations will be accompanied by a moderated discussion on the future of sustainability within transit agencies, and how to measure success.